USDevOps/mywechat-slack-group/Members.md

-**GIVE PEOPLE CREDITS**, if someone has helped you a lot in this slack.
+**GIVE PEOPLE CREDITS**, if someone has helped you a lot in this slack

 (Invitation Link: https://goo.gl/ozDDyL)